Cork and Knife

 When we looked back over our favorite recipes, we realized that many of them had one thing in common: booze.
 Our favorite barbecue sauce?
 Bourbon.
 Our favorite pasta sauce?
 Vodka.
 Our favorite cheesecake?
 Rum.
 You get the idea.
 We started to really look at why alcohol plays such an important role in developing flavor.
 We’re not talking about getting drunk off your pan sauce (although we won’t judge, if that’s your thing), but about layering flavors to add complexity and depth to dishes.”

-Available August 6, 2019 from Page Street Publishing.
+Published by Page Street Publishing.
 192pp softcover, 75 recipes with fold-flat pages for convenient kitchen work!

 “Matt and Emily’s work isn’t just great ideas and pretty photos, as so many other food blogs are.
 They back up those great ideas with recipes that work.
 They understand the science (and can help you get there too), they’ve tested thoroughly, and have a writing style that is not dry, but precise and easy to follow.
 Rock solid recipes that deliver big flavor with the home cook in mind are the kind that make it into your regular rotation.
 That the recipes in this book happen to explore the science of booze and its interaction with food is just the icing on the cake (or maybe the rum in the Banoffee Foster Pie).”